Software Development Myths

 4) about an uncertain environment.

-Myth4 : Planning Is Commitment
+Myth4: Planning Is Commitment

 Myth 5: Haste Makes Waste

-If you want to go fast, you need to be engaged, thinking people who can be trusted to make good decisions and help each other out.
+If you want to go fast, you need to be engaged, thinking of people who can be trusted to make good decisions and help each other out.
 In fast-moving organizations, the work is structured so that the people doing the work know what to do without being told and are expected to solve problems and adapt to changes without permission.
-Lean organizations work to standards, but these standards exist because they embody the best current knowledge about how to do a job.
+Lean organizations work to standards, but these standards exist because they embody the best current knowledge about doing a job.
 They form a baseline against which workers are expected to experiment to find better ways to do their job.
 Lean standards exist to be challenged and improved.

 There are two ways to achieve high quality.
-You can slow down and be careful, or you can develop people who continually, continually improve their processes, build quality into their product, and develop the capability to repeatedly and reliably respond to their customers many times faster than their competitors.
+You can slow down and be careful, or you can develop people who continually improve their processes, build quality into their product, and develop the capability to repeatedly and reliably respond to their customers many times faster than their competitors.

 Myth 6: There Is One Best Way